Interview

 Picture taken by Rh.Land

 After post-graduate studies at the École Nationale Supérieure du Paysage de Versailles, she was invited to teach "Light and Graphics" to landscape architecture students.
 Her work reflects on space and the perception of nature, moving fluidly between figurative and abstract structures.
 Across evolving series and media, she investigates how technologically mediated environments fragment visual experience, translating complexity into visual systems.
 Rooted in her formative relationship with Delft and its legacy of light, van de Roer approaches illumination as an optical device rather than a source of clarity.
 Her practice examines the tension between visibility and blindness, focusing on situations where perception becomes unstable.
 Drawn to cosmic darkness and ocean depths, she explores conditions in which light refracts rather than reveals.
 Working at the threshold between seeing and not seeing, she treats optical devices as tools for questioning how reality is constructed through perception.
 As French art critic Sylvie Buisson observes, “light in van de Roer's work functions as a transformative force rather than a descriptive one.
 Darkness—whether cosmic or submarine—becomes a site where light appears only as shimmer or trace.”
-Her works belong to public and private collections, including the Musée Rodin in Paris, the Zimmerli Art Museum at Rutgers University, and the Bibliothèque Nationale de France, as well as private collections in the United States, Brazil, Japan, the United Kingdom, and across Europe.
+Her works belong to public and private collections, including the Musée Rodin in Paris, the Zimmerli Art Museum Collection at Rutgers University, and the Bibliothèque Nationale de France, as well as private collections in the United States, Brazil, Japan, the United Kingdom, and across Europe.
 She is represented by Galerie Paul Prouté (Paris) and Mourlot Editions (New York).

 “Searching for the light in the darkness of times.” —Michèle van de Roer